What is Cupping?

 Cupping works by using different types of cups to create a suction on specific areas of the body.
 The suction pulls the skin and blood vessels into the cup, which brings more blood to the specific area.
 This can help to improve circulation, nourish tissues, reduce inflammation or muscle spasms and loosen up tight muscles or joints.

 Cupping is a modality that is easily added to any acupuncture session as well as an option when doing herbal or dietary therapy if needed.
-It is traditionally used as an additional therapy within a treatment session.
-Cupping has recently become more popular to the public since more more celebrities and athletes are experiencing positive results from its use and talking more about the many health benefits of cupping.
+It is included in many of the facial treatment or can be done by itself as a stand alone treatment with wonderful results.